2017 Poseidon Vineyard “Boon Fly's Hill” Chardonnay

 At our Poseidon Vineyard, originally planted in 1973, the maritime influence of the Carneros grape-growing season delivers cool, foggy mornings followed by warm days; ripening is nurtured slowly.
 Rising at the southernmost edge of the vineyard is the small, gravelly “Boon Fly's Hill” that overlooks the Napa Valley Marina; boats bob in the water just a few steps away.
 Boon Fly was a colorful character from the early days of the settlement of Carneros; legend has it that he is buried somewhere on this hill.
 This two-acre block of vines consistently produces our most elegant and distinguished Chardonnay, and we honor that distinctiveness—and Boon Fly himself—with this reserve bottling.

-The crest of Boon Fly’s Hill ripens earlier than the rest of our Chardonnay blocks, a result of the naturally lower crop that sets in this sandy, gravel-rich soil.
-Clusters are smaller here, and so are the berries themselves.
+The crest of Boon Fly’s Hill ripens earlier than the rest of our Chardonnay blocks.
+In this sandy, gravel-rich soil, clusters are smaller, and so are the berries themselves.
 Because the vines are more exposed at the crest, the sun-kissed fruit develops the ripe, rich flavors that make this wine so opulent.
 Fruit is picked at dawn and pressed whole-cluster, and the juice is immediately placed into new Kádár Heavy Toast barrels.
-The barrels are quickly placed into a cold room where long, drawn-out primary and secondary fermentations allow for the lees to contribute creamy flavors to the wine.
-After this initial active period, the wine sits untouched before it is racked off clean for bottling, unfined and just lightly filtered.
+The barrels are quickly placed into a cold room, where long, drawn-out primary and secondary fermentations allow for the lees to contribute creamy flavors to the wine.
+After this initial active period, the wine sits untouched for a year before it is racked into neutral Kádár barrels for the final 10 months of conditioning.
+At last it is bottled, unfined and just lightly filtered.

 Alex Beloz, Winemaker